Root Canal Treatment Vs Straight Extraction

 When we decide whether root canal treatment is better than straight extraction, we assess how important that tooth is for the patient.
 We assess whether or not the patient is able to keep that tooth clean.

 If it’s a less important tooth and the patient is struggling to keep it clean, we’d be concerned about the expense of root canal treatment, and possibly a crown.
 The sad fact is that the tooth might end up failing anyway.
-But in general, root canal is a far better option than extraction.
+But in general, a root canal treatment is a far better option than extraction.

 The dentine conducts some sensations back to the innermost layer, which is the pulp of the tooth.
 The pulp is a soft tissue that conducts feeling.
 It does not, strictly speak, contain nerves but it creates sensations of hot, cold and pressure